paulgreg/timezones/README.md

 # timezones

-A simple React project to display times in different time zones.
+A simple React Progressive Web App (PWA) to display times in different time zones.

+## Build the PWA

+`npm run build`

+## Self-hosting the PWA

+You can simply checkout the branch `gh-pages` (already built) or build the application (see above) then copy the `build` folder on your server.

 ## Resources